 I make a plan and hear a quiet But as I set to work.
 I ignore the hesitation about my color choices and make the warp, then dress the loom.
 As I weave a sample trying out different weft colors, that But becomes I told you so.
 I continue weaving, determined not to give up and doing my best to suspend judgment until the cloth is washed and dried.

 I take the sample from the dryer and stand by my studio window, examining it.
 None of the weft colors work.
 I am disappointed, uncertain how to move forward.
 So I start a project on my other loom.

 From time to time, I pick up the sample, hoping, longing for inspiration.

 And then it hits me: I am so attached to the napkin idea, so focused on what this sample isn’t, that I can’t see what it is.
 It isn’t napkins that will go with the table runners.
-It is towels!
+It’s kitchen towels!

-When I let go of the napkin idea, I see possibilities in the sample and eagerly weave towels, embracing the unexpected places this project now takes me.
+Now I see possibilities in the sample and eagerly weave towels, embracing the unexpected places this project will take me.

 P.S.
 On December 9 & 23rd, I’ll be at the Northampton Winter Farmers’ Market in its new location — the Northampton Senior Center, 67 Conz Street.
 The hours remain the same, 9am – 2pm.

 Heartfelt thanks to all who purchased Whimsy & Tea kitchen towels, napkins and/or table runners in October & November.
 My heavy heart felt lighter as I wrote donation checks to CERF+ (Craft Emergency Relief Fund).
 The donation (20% of sales) is earmarked for their disaster relief fund to help craftspeople who’ve been affected by the recent hurricanes and fires get their businesses running again.